keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

 - pre-deployment (before the pod is scheduled)
 - post-deployment (after the pod is scheduled)

-These `KeptnTest` resources and the
+These `KeptnTask` resources and the
 `KeptnEvaluation` resources (discussed in [Evaluations](../evaluations.md)) are part of the Keptn Release Lifecycle Management.